microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/api/accesspackageassignmentpolicy-get.md

   "id": "b2eba9a1-b357-42ee-83a8-336522ed6cbf",
   "accessPackageId": "1b153a13-76da-4d07-9afa-c6c2b1f2e824",
   "displayName": "All Users",
-  "description": "All users can request for access to the directory.", "isDenyPolicy": false,
+  "description": "All users in the directory can request access.", "canExtend": false,
-  "canExtend": false,
   "durationInDays": 365,
   "accessReviewSettings": null